Barnacles On Sea Turtles: Are Barnacles Bad For Sea Turtles?

 Are Barnacles Parasites To Turtles?

-However, in certain circumstances, sea turtle barnacles can become dangerous to the turtle’s health.
+However, in certain circumstances, barnacles on turtles can become dangerous to the turtle’s health.
 For example, if the number of barnacles becomes too high, they can block the turtle’s ability to see and weigh them down while swimming.
 Also, if the barnacles embed themselves into a turtle’s shell, they can create cracks where bacteria and other organisms can get in.

 Why Do Barnacles Attach To Sea Turtles?